Protocol Support

 wayland-info | rg wp_presentationForeign Toplevel Listing

-switchers can show and act on them.
+show and act on them.
 It implements both the older

-zwlr_foreign_toplevel_management_v1 and the modern ext-foreign-toplevel-list,
+zwlr_foreign_toplevel_management_v1 and the modern ext-foreign-toplevel-list

 # smoke test